reTHINK-project/specs/messaging-framework/stub-specification.md

 ```
 disconnect() {
+  this._assumeOpen = false;
   this._ws.close();
-  this._assumeOpen = false;
 }
 ```

-##### Connection events
+##### Connection events (TODO: update to same event-types as used for the P2P stubs?)

-The stub must emit a "connect" or "disconnect" message to the bus whenever its connection state changes.
+In order to synchronize the state of the stubs with the runtime, each stub is expected to emit status messages to the bus whenever its connection state changes.
 The following method can be used to encapsulate this:

 ```
 _sendStatus(value, reason) {